 We're used to thinking about scaling from the point of view of a deployment; we want it to scale up under different conditions, so it looks for appropriate nodes, and puts pods on them.
 DaemonSets, on the other hand, take a different tack: any time you have a node that belongs to the set, it runs the pods you specify.
-For example, you might create a DaemonSet to tell Kubernetes that any time you create a node with the label app=webserver you want it to run Nginx.
-Let’s take a look at how that works.
+They are useful for running background services in a web or storage server, such as system resource monitoring or logging.
+DaemonSets are also crucial if you want to run a specific service before any other pods start.

-Creating a Kubernetes DaemonSetLet's start by looking at a sample YAML file to define a Daemon Set:
+Creating a Kubernetes DaemonSetLet's start by looking at a sample YAML file to define a Kubernetes DaemonSet:

 apiVersion: extensions/v1beta1 kind: DaemonSet metadata: name: frontend spec: template: metadata: labels: app: frontend-webserver spec: nodeSelector: app: frontend-node containers: - name: webserver image: nginx ports: - containerPort: 80Here we're creating a DaemonSet called frontend.
-As with a ReplicationController, pods launched by the DaemonSet are given the label specified in the spec.template.metadata.labels property — in this case, app=frontend-webserver.
+As with a ReplicationController, pods launched by the DaemonSet are given the label specified in the spec.template.metadata.labels property -- in this case, app=frontend-webserver.

 The template.spec itself has two important parts: the nodeSelector and the containers.
 The containers are fairly self-evident (see our discussion of ReplicationControllers if you need a refresher) but the interesting part here is the nodeSelector.

 The nodeSelector tells Kubernetes which nodes are part of the set and should run the specified containers.
 In other words, these pods are deployed automatically; there's no input at all from the scheduler, so schedulability of a node isn't taken into account.
 On the other hand, Daemon Sets are a great way to deploya collection of pods that need to be running before other objects.